Biden administration backs nation’s biggest wind farm off Martha’s Vineyard

-The $2.8 billion project that won approval Monday will be built several miles south of the original plan fought by the Kennedy family and will be out of sight from the family’s Hyannis compound.
+The $2.8 billion project is set to be built several miles south of the original plan fought by the Kennedy family and will be out of sight from the family’s Hyannis compound.

 The Biden administration framed Monday’s decision as a way to increase the nation’s renewable energy capacity while creating well-paying construction jobs building turbines and other clean-energy equipment.